-Sure, play fighting is a part of growing up, and we can’t stop that (it is human nature).
-We can control it… to some extent!
+Play fighting is a part of growing up, and we can’t stop that (it is human nature).
+So we can control it, to some extent!

 School can become tough when your child gets to this age.
-When your kid is 5, school begins to move away from play and starts to get a little more serious!
+When your kid is 5, school begins to move away from play and gets a little more serious!

-This can lead to your child becoming frustrated because of the gear shift in learning.
+This can make your child frustrated because of the gear shift in learning.
 Also, there is a chance that the work is getting a little difficult, which may build frustration in your 5-year-old.

 It is tiring being a 5-year-old!
-Not only do you burn off a ton of energy during the day by running, playing, climbing, and falling over (happens a lot), but the work you are being made to do at school is mentally draining too.
+Not only do you burn off a ton of energy during the day by running, playing, climbing, and falling over (which happens a lot), but the work you are being made to do at school is mentally draining too.

-You know as well as the next parent how challenging a child can get if they are tired!
+You know as well as the next parent how challenging a child can get if tired!
 They will either become accident-prone, silly, or just straight-up angry.

 Your child may be lashing out at school because they feel frightened.

 The following 5 tips will give you advice on how to stop your child from hitting at school.
-I have given you the 5 most common reasons why they are hitting, and now we move on actually stopping it.
+I have given you the 5 most common reasons why they are hitting, and now we move on to stop it.

 1. Define Clear Consequences

-Your 5 year old needs to understand exactly what the consequences are if they hit out at school.
+Your 5-year-old needs to understand precisely what the consequences are if they hit out at school.
 I am talking about the consequences at home and at school here.